Cave bear: Evolution

 Both the cave bear and the brown bear are thought to be descended from the Plio-Pleistocene Etruscan bear (Ursus etruscus) that lived about 5.3 Mya to 100,000 years ago.
 The last common ancestor of cave bears and brown bears lived between 1.2–1.4 Mya.
-The immediate precursor of the cave bear was probably Ursus deningeri (Deninger's bear), a species restricted to Pleistocene Europe about 1.8 Mya to 100,000 years ago.
+Middle Pleistocene remains of the cave bear lineage are assigned to Ursus deningeri (Deninger's bear), which is known from remains spanning from Europe to China.
 The transition between Deninger's bear and the cave bear is given as the last interglacial, although the boundary between these forms is arbitrary, and intermediate or transitional taxa have been proposed, e.g. Ursus spelaeus deningeroides, while other authorities consider both taxa to be chronological variants of the same species.

 Cave bears found anywhere will vary in age, thus facilitating investigations into evolutionary trends.
 The three anterior premolars were gradually reduced, then disappeared, possibly in response to a largely vegetarian diet.
 In a fourth of the skulls found in the Conturines, the third premolar is still present, while more derived specimens elsewhere lack it.
 The last remaining premolar became conjugated with the true molars, enlarging the crown and granting it more cusps and cutting borders.
 This phenomenon, called molarization, improved the mastication capacities of the molars, facilitating the processing of tough vegetation.
 This allowed the cave bear to gain more energy for hibernation, while eating less than its ancestors.

 In 2005, scientists recovered and sequenced the nuclear DNA of a cave bear that lived between 42,000 and 44,000 years ago.
 The procedure used genomic DNA extracted from one of the animal's teeth.
 Sequencing the DNA directly (rather than first replicating it with the polymerase chain reaction), the scientists recovered 21 cave bear genes from remains that did not yield significant amounts of DNA with traditional techniques.
 This study confirmed and built on results from a previous study using mitochondrial DNA extracted from cave bear remains ranging from 20,000 to 130,000 years old.
 Both show that the cave bear was more closely related to the brown bear and polar bear than it was to the American black bear, but had split from the brown bear lineage before the distinct eastern and western brown bear lineages diversified, and before the split of brown bears and polar bears.
 The divergence date estimate of cave bears and brown bears is about 1.2–1.4 Mya.
 However, a recent study showed that both species had some hybridization between them.